-Although cybersecurity is often seen as a problem that primarily affects software, the importance of secure hardware development should not be underestimated.
+Although cybersecurity is often seen as a problem that primarily affects software, the importance and relevance of secure hardware development should not be underestimated.
 The complex manufacturing processes of electronic components bear a high risk of manipulation by third parties.
 The production of integrated circuits is distributed over several suppliers and locations around the globe.
 While manipulations on artifacts prior to production can be detected by software tools for verification in many cases, ensuring that no tampering has taken place on a manufactured chip involves considerable effort.

 Further possibilities of compromising interventions exist, for example, when components are distributed for the next production step or assembled on circuit boards.
 This whitepaper by OneSpin gives a good overview why security and trust are very important along the supply chain.
 In this context ISO/SAE 21434 requires a so-called “cybersecurity interface agreement” between customer and contractor, which defines how information about vulnerabilities and incidents is shared, what information is passed on and who is responsible for the respective handling.